digbmc/reactor-jct/nuclear-disasters.md

 The person in charge of the test failed to report the damage to superiors and did not perform necessary repairs.
 Additionally, the captain did not respond immediately after the leak occurred.
 The crew members were sworn to secrecy, routinely lying to doctors during checkups for decades following the accident.

-.ve-media wc:K-19.jpg caption = "Problem-plagued K-19, disabled in the North Atlantic on 29 February 1972.
+.ve-media wc:K-19.jpg static caption = "Problem-plagued K-19, disabled in the North Atlantic on 29 February 1972.
 Picture taken on board of the US Navy plane."

 <h4 id="k27">K-27</h4>